Is there a better, but still affordable alternative to terrace houses?

 |Figure 4 A bird's eye view of a Honeycomb cul-de-sac|

-The courtyard area has the qualities of what has been called "defensible space" – territory that residents regard as their own, that they oversee, looking out for strangers and signs of potential wrong doing, thereby inhibiting crime.
-The short winding cul-de-sacs, reduce both traffic volume and, therefore becoming safe for even small children.
+The courtyard area has the qualities of what has been called "defensible space" – territory that residents regard as their own, that they oversee, looking out for strangers and signs of potential wrong-doing, thereby inhibiting crime.
+The short winding cul-de-sacs reduce both traffic speed and volume, and therefore, become safer for even small children.

-These findings were exciting; this new type of housing was not only better than terrace houses but were cheaper too.
-Developers would be rushing to get them built!
+These findings were exciting; this new type of housing was not only better than terrace houses but was cheaper too.
+I believed that developers would be rushing to get them built!